arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 C:   &lt;/command&gt;
 C: &lt;/epp&gt;`

-For the response there is a disctinction between variant-aware clients (having supplied this extension durin the EPP &lt;login&gt;) and clients that are agnostic of variants.
+For the response, there is a distinction between variant-aware clients (having supplied this extension durin the EPP &lt;login&gt;) and clients that are agnostic of variants.

 When the server receives a &lt;check&gt; command from a variant-agnostic client and any domain within the checked domain's variant group is allocated (or at least one exempted domain within the variant group exists) the server MUST NOT include an &lt;extension&gt; element.
-Instead its response response MUST be available = "false".
+Instead, its response MUST be available = "false".
 The optional reason MAY be "Unavailable (except as variant)" to tell the registrar it might be available as a variant.

-When the server receives a &lt;check&gt; command from a variant-aware client and the checked domain is part of a variant group with at least one allocated variant (or exempted domain) its response MUST contain an &lt;extension&gt; element, which MUST contain a child &lt;var:chkData&gt; element.
-The &lt;fee:chkData&gt; element MUST contain a &lt;var:cd&gt; element for each object referenced in the client &lt;check&gt; command.
+When the server receives a &lt;check&gt; command from a variant-aware client and the checked domain is part of a variant group with at least one allocated variant (or exempted domain), its response MUST contain an &lt;extension&gt; element, which MUST contain a child &lt;var:chkData&gt; element.
+The &lt;fee:chkData&gt;
+element MUST contain a &lt;var:cd&gt; element for each object referenced in the client &lt;check&gt; command.